 We Should Improve Society Somewhat

-I started drawing this comic earlier this year and finished it just to get it out of my drafts folder.
-In the time since I completed the line art, I made a firm decision to limit the negativity I post on social media.
-To be honest, most of the experiences that have had a major impact on my life during the past several years have been negative, but I’m not sure there’s any real use or meaning in representing them directly through autobiographical essays and comics.
-Instead, I’ve found much more satisfaction and catharsis in constructing analogies through the medium of fiction.
+As I drew this comic, however, I made a decision to limit the negativity I post on social media, which includes this very comic itself.
+To be honest, most of the experiences that have had a major impact on my life during the pandemic have been negative, but I’m not sure there’s any real use or meaning in representing them directly through autobiographical essays and comics.
+Instead, I’ve found much more satisfaction in constructing analogies through the medium of fiction.

-Also, I think there are a not insignificant number of people in the world (including the “yet you have a job” person) who tend to latch onto negativity to make bad-faith arguments about topics that could benefit from more nuance.
-Now that I’m at a stage of my life where I’m considering working on more collaborative projects, I’d prefer to keep that sort of interpersonal drama to a minimum.
-Thankfully, I’m in a better place now than I was when I started drawing this comic, and I hope the person who wrote this in response to one of my essays is in a better place too.
+In addition, I get the feeling that there are many people in the world (including the “yet you participate in society” commenters I encountered on Tumblr) who will aggressively seek out and latch onto negativity specifically in order to make bad-faith arguments about topics that could benefit from more nuance.
+Now that I’m at a stage of my life where I’ve started to work on more collaborative creative projects, I’d prefer to keep that sort of socially networked negativity out of my space.

 Political Art